Singapore–United States Free Trade Agreement

-The United States-Singapore Free Trade Agreement was signed 6 May 2003 and ratified by the US House of Representatives on 24 July 2003 by a vote of 272-155.
+The United States–Singapore Free Trade Agreement was signed 6 May 2003 and ratified by the US House of Representatives on 24 July 2003 by a vote of 272-155.
 The US Senate ratified the bill on 31 July 2003 by a vote of 66-32.
 President George W. Bush signed into law the United States-Singapore Free Trade Agreement Implementation Act on 3 September 2003.
 The trade pact was implemented by both countries on 1 January 2004.

 In addition to lowering of tariffs, the agreement also allowed easier movement of citizens from both countries.
 With its implementation, it became possible for some Singaporean citizens to reside in the United States for extended periods of time.
 Business people and traders with E1 or E2 visa are now allowed a two-year stay period but an indefinite extension is allowed.
 Professionals with H-1B1 visa are allowed to stay for a maximum period of up to 18 months but indefinite extension can be applied for.
 There is an annual quota of 5,400 visa for Singaporeans, but this quota has yet to be reached to date.
 Any unused quota is transferred to the general pool for use by citizens of other countries.

 United States citizens coming to Singapore are allowed to work in most business occupations for 3 months without a visa or Professional Visit Pass.

 Competition chapter

-Chapter 12 of the agreement proscribes conduct to promote competitive market behavior.
+Chapter 12 of the agreement proscribes anti-competitive business conduct.
 The chapter broke new ground among U.S. FTAs for its obligations related to government enterprises.
 A government enterprise was a "covered entity" for purposes of the FTA if the Government of Singapore owned any special voting shares, with the exception of enterprises operating only for investing Singapore Government reserves.
 Even if the Singapore Government did not own any shares in an enterprise, enterprises with revenue over an adjusted threshold could still be a covered entity if there was "effective influence" from the Government.
 Effective influence exists where the government owns more than 50% of the voting rights, or can exercise substantial influence over the management.
 If the government owns less than 50% of the voting shares, but more than 20%, there is a presumption of effective influence that the Government of Singapore can rebut.

-Having broadly defined government enterprises, the chapter goes on to proscribe several obligations subject to the FTAs dispute settlement provisions.
+Having broadly defined government enterprises, the chapter goes on to prescribe several obligations subject to the FTAs dispute settlement provisions.
 Singapore agreed to ensure that its government enterprises acted in accordance with commercial considerations and that they do not enter into anti-competitive dealings with competitors.
 Singapore also agreed to annually publish a report detailing its ownership and relationship with all covered entities, offer the names of any government officials serving as officers or directors, and the entity's annual revenue or total assets.
 Furthermore, Singapore is obligated to take no action or attempt at influencing decisions of its government enterprises, and at the same time continually reduce, with the goal of substantially eliminating, its ownership and other interests in enterprises.